-Stevns Klint UNESCO World Heritage Centre
+Stevns Klint UNESCO World Heritage Site

 At the far end of Stevns, Stevns Klint rises 41 meters above sea level and offers guests world-class experiences.
 The cliff is the best place in the world to see traces of the asteroid that killed the dinosaurs and more than half of all the species on Earth 66 million years ago.